ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 # Step 2: Set Up Travis

+**Some of the settings in this section have changed, be sure to read the update!**

 For the purpose of this post, we'll assume you've set up your Pelican blog at least once, to ensure it works and displays as expected.
 I just fired up a Vagrant box to handle this, that way I didn't have to clutter up my host system with a bunch of Python dependencies that I only use for generating my blogs (which I'll no longer be doing locally).
 We'll tweak it later, but if you don't have a basic set up done yet, go do that now.

 Once your repo is set up, the most basic level of setting up Travis is as simple as adding a *.travis.yml* file and logging in to Travis with your Github account and telling it to watch your repo.
 We need to tell it what to actually do, though.
 Pelican makes this pretty easy, since its Makefile handles the actual compilation and deployment.
 This boils the .travis.yml file down to this: